EveryOneIsGross/emoBASIC/README.md

 Simple and Intuitive: Simplify complex programming concepts with a minimalistic approach, focusing on essential operations and structures.
 Expandable and Customizable: Build upon the existing set of emojis and define your own functions and commands within the language.

-Introduction
-This language provides a new way of visualizing programming concepts.
-It's designed to be minimalistic, replacing the complex syntax with simple, intuitive symbols.
-The unique aspect of this language is the code's flow, guided by hand direction emojis, which results in a multidimensional structure.

-While it's a creative and interesting way of introducing programming concepts, this language, due to its abstract nature, might pose challenges for complex programming tasks.
-It's an excellent tool for education and conceptual understanding, making programming an accessible and fun activity.

 Emoji Glossary
 Each hand emoji in the language represents a specific command or operation: